rgwood/Project-Santa-Cruz-Private-Preview/Sample-Scripts-and-Notebooks/Official/Machine Learning Notebooks/readme.md

 # Getting started with advanced development in the cloud via Jupyter Notebooks and Azure Machine Learning

 This article walks you through the process of setting up an Azure Machine Learning workspace, uploading a Jupyter Notebook to the workspace, creating a compute instance, and running the cells of the notebook within the workspace.

-The [notebook](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/Sample-Scripts-and-Notebooks/Official/Machine%20Learning%20Notebooks/Transferlearningusing_SSDLiteV2%20Model.ipynb) performs transfer learning using pre-trained TensorFlow models (MobileNetSSDV2/MobileNetSSDV2Lite) on AzureML in Python with a custom dataset to detect dogs.
-The dataset was labelled using the open-source [VoTT 2](https://github.com/microsoft/VoTT) labeling tool to create and label bounding boxes in the PASCAL VOC format.
-After retraining the model on the custom dog dataset, the model can then be deployed to your Project Santa Cruz devkit using the module twin update method.
+The [notebook](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/Sample-Scripts-and-Notebooks/Official/Machine%20Learning%20Notebooks/Transferlearningusing_SSDLiteV2%20Model.ipynb) performs transfer learning using a pre-trained TensorFlow model (MobileNetSSDV2Lite) on AzureML in Python with a custom dataset to detect bowls.

+The notebook shows how to start from [COCO](https://cocodataset.org/#home), filter it down to only the class of interest (bowls), and then convert it into the appropriate format.
+Alternatively, you could use the open-source [VoTT 2](https://github.com/microsoft/VoTT) labeling tool to create and label bounding boxes in the PASCAL VOC format.

+After retraining the model on the custom dataset, the model can then be deployed to your Project Santa Cruz devkit using the module twin update method.
 You may then check model inferencing by viewing the live RTSP stream from the Azure Eye SoM of your devkit.
 Both model retraining and deployment are performed within the notebook in the cloud.

 ## Prerequisites